Your marriage was plugging along until recently.

 Phase four, if your spouse is open to exploring alternatives to an immediate divorce, is seeking help together.
 Our online material is designed to get you to Phase Four or, best case scenario, get your marriage out of “brink” territory and on to its own healing path if you are able to create new conversations that lead to new insights and change.

 Two Forms of In Person Help

 - Discernment Counseling, a specialized form of couples counseling designed for marriages where one spouse is leaning out of the marriage (and not sure about whether to work to save it), and the other spouse is leaning in.
 It’s a brief form of counseling that leads to a decision either to do serious marriage counseling, with divorce off the table, or to move towards divorce.
 We have trained discernment counselors around the country.

 - Marriage Counseling, which is appropriate when your spouse has decided to take divorce off the table for now and to work with you to revive your marriage.
-We have a vetted list of couples therapists we trust for your marriage.
+You can review our list of Discernment Counselors, who also see regular couples not on the brink.